ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 1. **Token acquisition**: If no cached token exists, it uses `send-request` to call the Entra ID token endpoint with the client credentials flow
 1. **Error handling**: If token retrieval fails, the error is traced and a 500 response is returned (this explicit error tracing doesn't happen by default)
 1. **Caching**: Successful tokens are cached for 90% of their lifetime to prevent expiration issues
-1. **Authorization header**: The token is added to the Authorization header before calling the Protected Backend API
+1. **Authorization header**: The token is added to the Authorization header before calling the protected backend

 The client secret is retrieved from Azure Key Vault using API Management's named values feature.